turboladen/ror_class/d4/5_rack.md

     * Each middleware has its one responsibility.
 * In essence, a tool to build your app around.

+!SLIDES bullets incremental
+# But...

+* It's not geared towards building a web site with, is it?
+* Not really--leaves a lot to be desired.
+* Can you imagine writing a full-blown web site using this?

 !SLIDE center questions
 # Questions?